Swiddis/opensearch-sql-distributed-testing/docs/adding-query-features.md

 ## Typed Expressions

 Query shapes are some of the story, but arguably the bulk of the features are for expressions.
+This is partly because it's where a lot of SQL logic happens, and partly because TLP and NoREC are very where-clause focused.

 For results to make sense, we want to generate strongly-typed expressions.
 For instance, an earlier version of the SQL generator once yielded `SELECT * FROM test WHERE 1 - FALSE`.